 I had a patient tell me that her home health caregivers told her that her hips had nothing to do with her knees.
 NOTHING could be further from the truth!
 Your hip strength, Range of Motion and coordination directly impact the health of your knees!
 If they are not stable and strong, the forces that your hips should absorb and control are directed down to your knees and up to your spine.
 Yikes!
 So how might your hips be affecting your knees, and what can we do about it?
 Continue reading to find out!

 Most movement activities involve standing on your feet.
-And just like a good building, a strong foundation is needed to keep the structures stable and healthy.
+And just with a good building, a strong foundation is needed to keep the structures stable and healthy.
+A poor foundation leads to early breakdown of all structures.
 If your foot foundation tends to roll to the inside excessively, you are a pronator.
 If instead it tends to roll to the outside, you are a supinator.
 The easiest way to find this out is to walk barefoot with wet feet on concrete.

 For many of us, the holiday season is accompanied by food, family, and oftentimes a headache or two.
 Headaches are, in fact, one of the most common ailments many patients face during the festive season – albeit literally or figuratively!

 When it comes to pain, though, the good news is that headaches don’t have to be a guaranteed side effect of your time off.
 Luckily, there are ways to relieve your headache and even prevent it happening in the first place.
 This post offers you some highly effective tips for overcoming your headaches and staving off any future pain.
 Take a look: